CryogenicPlanet/depp/readme.md

-   --write-output-files, -w              This will write the esbuild output files. (default: false) --externals value, -e value           Pass custom externals using this flag --ignore-namespace value, --in value  Pass namespace (@monorepo) to be ignored --help, -h                            show help (default: false)
+   --write-output-files, -w              This will write the esbuild output files. (default: false) --externals value, -e value           Pass custom externals using this flag --ignore-namespace value, --in value  Pass namespace (@monorepo) to be ignored --no-open, --no                       Flag to prevent auto opening report in browser (default: false) --help, -h                            show help (default: false)
 ```

 ### Example Advanced usage